ruseman/javatest/README.md

 JavaTest
 ========
-Final project for CSC 111
+This application is my final project for CSC 111.
+The goal was to write a GUI application that would quiz the user on Java related questions.

 Questions
 -
 The questions are hosted [here](https://raw.githubusercontent.com/Commador/JavaTestQuestions/master/questions.json).
 They are written in [JSON](http://www.json.org/) format, and are then interpreted programmatically.